s-hutt/sep-aiml-25/docs/source/introduction/index.md

 # What is this project about?
-shapiq-student is a `Group 2` project for the Softwareentwicklungspraktikum:
+Package `shapiq-student` is a Group 2 project for the Softwareentwicklungspraktikum:
 Game Theoretic Explainable Artificial Intelligence (SoSe 2025).
 It serves as an extension of the existing Python library, [`shapiq`](https://github.com/mmschlk/shapiq), a library for explaining machine learning models with Shapley interactions.